 Successful performance management aligns individual goals to strategy, inspires high performance, engages employees, manages poor performers, and supports high achievers.
 This session prepares participants to execute effective performance management conversations by understanding the principles of performance management and how to align performance management systems with performance conversations.

-When we make an overall assessment of someone’s abilities and lead them based on that assessment, we may create a mismatch between what they need for a particular task or area of responsibility and what we give them from a leadership perspective.
-Defying the one-size fits all leadership approach, this session provides a roadmap for aligning our leadership style with people’s competence and motivation levels.
+When we make an overall assessment of someone’s abilities and lead them based on that assessment, we may create a mismatch between what they need and how we lead them.
+Defying the one-size-fits-all leadership approach, this session provides a roadmap for aligning our leadership style with people’s competence and motivation levels.

 A leader should always be ready to convey a clear succinct message to their audience.
 Strong presentation skills are a key way to influence beliefs and inspire action – increasing acceptance of new ideas and helping you lead, influence and inspire others every time you speak.
 This session helps participants increase their confidence to speak with certainty, credibility, and create genuine connections with people.
 Participants will learn best practices to enable them to choose the right communication strategy for any situation, ensuring they present ideas clearly, concisely, and memorably.